-INAPPROPRIATE BEHAVIORS AVAILABLE INTERVENTIONS AND CONSEQUENCES 1-1 Running and/or making excessive noise in the hall or building Documented Teacher, Student, Parent/Guardian, and/or Administrator Conference focused on 1-2 Leaving the classroom without permission expectation violated, cause of behavior, and strategy 1-3 Engaging in any behavior that is disruptive to the to prevent recurrence orderly process of classroom instruction • Recommended instructive, corrective, or restorative 1-4 Loitering, or occupying an unauthorized place in response (see Guidelines for Effective Discipline) the school or on school grounds • Detention - lunch, before school, after school, or 1-5 Failing to attend class without a valid excuse Saturday 1-6 Persistent tardiness to school or class (3 or more incidents per semester) 1-7 Use of the CPS network for the purpose of accessing non-educational materials, such as games and other inappropriate materials 4 1-8 Unauthorized use or possession of cellular telephones or other information technology devices
+INAPPROPRIATE BEHAVIOR AVAILABLE INTERVENTIONS AND CONSEQUENCES 1-1 1-2 1-3 1-4 1-5 1-6 Running and/or making excessive noise in the hall or building Leaving the classroom without permission Engaging in any behavior that is disruptive to the orderly process of classroom instruction Loitering, or occupying an unauthorized place in the school or on school grounds Failing to attend class without a valid excuse Persistent tardiness to school or class (3 or more incidents per semester) Use of the CPS network for the purpose of accessing non-educational materials, such as 1-8 games and other inappropriate materials 7 Unauthorized use or possession of cellular telephones or other information technology devices

-4 Students may be temporarily suspended from some or all CPS network privileges for improper use of the CPS network when it has been established that the behavior has resulted in an unsafe learning environment or if other students' access to learning has been interrupted.
+7 Students may be temporarily suspended from some or all CPS network privileges for improper use of the CPS network when it has been established that the behavior has resulted in an unsafe learning environment or if other students' access to learning has been interrupted.
 CPS network privileges will be restored as soon as possible once appropriate plans are in place to ensure ongoing safety and access for all students to the greatest extent possible.

-DISRUPTIVE BEHAVIORS AVAILABLE INTERVENTIONS AND CONSEQUENCES (Whenever possible, interventions and consequences that do not exclude the student from their regular educational schedule should be attempted first.)
-2-1 Posting or distributing unauthorized written materials on school grounds Documented Teacher, Student, Parent/Guardian, and/or Administrator Conference focused on 2-2 Leaving the school without permission expectation violated, cause of behavior, and strategy 2-3 Interfering with school authorities and programs to prevent recurrence through walkouts or sit-ins Recommended instructive, corrective, or restorative 2-4 Initiating or participating in any unacceptable response (see Guidelines for Effective Discipline) minor physical actions ♦ Detention - lunch, before school, after school, or 2-5 Failing to abide by school rules and regulations Saturday not otherwise listed in the SCC 2-6 Exhibiting or publishing any profane, obscene, indecent, immoral, libelous, or offensive materials, or using such language or gestures 2-7 Possession (physical control over, such as contained in clothing, lockers, or bags) and/or use of tobacco or nicotine products, matches, or cigarette lighters, including vaporizer devices that contain nicotine products or vaporizer components that do not contain substances 2-8 Disregard for the instructions or direction of school personnel causing interruption to other students' participation in school activities 2-9 Failing to provide proper identification 2-10 Unauthorized use of school parking lots or other areas 2-11 Use of the CPS network for the purposes of distributing or downloading non-educational material 5
+GROUP 2 (Grades 3-12) DISRUPTIVE BEHAVIOR AVAILABLE INTERVENTIONS AND CONSEQUENCES (Whenever possible, interventions and consequences that do not exclude the student from their regular educational schedule shouldmust be attempted first.)
+2-1 2-2 2-3 Posting or distributing unauthorized written materials on school grounds Leaving the school without permission Interfering with school authorities and programs Documented Teacher, Student, Parent/Guardian, and/or Administrator Conference focused on expectation violated, cause of behavior, and strategy to prevent recurrence 2-4 through walkouts or sit-ins Initiating or participating in any unacceptable minor physical actions Recommended instructive, corrective, or restorative response (see Guidelines for Effective Discipline) ◆ Detention - lunch, before school, after school, or 2-5 Failing to abide by school rules and regulations not otherwise listed in the SCC Saturday 2-6 Exhibiting or publishing any profane, obscene, indecent, immoral, libelous, or offensive materials, or using such language or gestures 2-7 Possession (physical control over, such as contained in clothing, lockers, or bags) and/or use of tobacco or nicotine products, matches, or cigarette lighters, including vaporizer devices that contain nicotine products or vaporizer components that do not contain substances 2-8 Disregard for the instructions or direction of school personnel causing interruption to other students' participation in school activities 2-9 Failing to provide proper identification 2-10 Unauthorized use of school parking lots or other areas 2-11 Use of the CPS network for the purposes of distributing or downloading non-educational material 8

-5 Students may be temporarily suspended from some or all CPS network privileges for improper use of the CPS network when it has been established that the behavior has resulted in an unsafe learning environment or if other students' access to learning has been interrupted.
+8 Students may be temporarily suspended from some or all CPS network privileges for improper use of the CPS network when it has been established that the behavior has resulted in an unsafe learning environment or if other students' access to learning has been interrupted.
 CPS network privileges will be restored as soon as possible once appropriate plans are in place to ensure ongoing safety and access for all students to the greatest extent possible.